Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Problem formulation for misallocation

-Note that employing a biased estimate of variance does not have any impact on our regret guarantees.
+All algorithms and theoretical guarantees in this paper are based on the unbiased sample variance estimator defined in (\ref{eq:sample_v}).
+Note that employing an biased estimate of variance does not have any impact on our guarantees.
 As $t$ increases, the distinction between $t-1$ and $t$ becomes increasingly negligible due to their asymptotic equivalence.
 This adjustment impacts all arms equally without altering their relative ordering.